 We cannot tell much about the moral makeup of Sergeant Kimura and his men.
 They had families, and they were also swept up by the organs of society most soldiers endure: conscription, propaganda, military training and an overwhelming sense of duty for the defence of their homeland and the honour of their People, Constitution, King or Emperor.

 That death is better than dishonour is a more prevalent in armies than we like to think.
 In the Japanese army it was the natural tactical and strategic default.
-Such thinking may make the Japanese soldier more inscrutable to western eyes, but it does not make him any less human.
+But from Sevastopol to Dien Bien Phu it is common currency of almost all national military foundation and raised to almost mythic proportions in the cradles of western democracies such as Britain (Rourke’s Drift), the US (Alamo and Bataan), Canada (Dieppe and Hong Kong).
+The actions of Japanese soldiers in the Pacific War may appear more inscrutable to western eyes, but it does not make him any less human.
 It is hoped that the translated narratives of this blog will make these men appear less “the other” as they are commonly portrayed in much of western historiography.

 Despite the march of time, the vast majority of the remaining Japanese soldiers who were prisoners of war, remain reluctant to talk about their experiences.
 In many cases they have related narratives on the agreement their name would not be published.
 Progress and modernity in Japan have little smoothed the edges of what many consider the retrograde morality of surrender.
 It is still mainly understood and respected in Japan that death for country and emperor was preferable to the dishonour of capture.
 This may be at odds with what we expect of soldiers in western armies, but a glance at the modern world shows it is far from uncommon.